kurkutenr/file-uploader-APIGateway-Lambda-S3/README.md

 # file-uploader-APIGateway-Lambda-S3
-This is excersice to upload files to s3 using APIGateway and lambda functions.
+This is small exercise to upload files to s3 using APIGateway and lambda function.
-This supports for small file uploads. -
+This supports for small file uploads.
+Size upload supported by aws max-
-API Gateway support 10MB and lambda 6MB.
+API Gateway - 10MB
+lambda function - 6MB.

 This works for binary file uploads.